sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/09_delphi/delphi.md

 #### SubscribeStreamsFilterTargets

-Subscribes to an Interop stream published by one or more Glue42 applications and sets the related stream event handler.
+Subscribes to an Interop stream published by one or more Glue42 apps and sets the related stream event handler.
 Subscription targets can be filtered by name.

 *Parameters:*